 What Materials Should I Use?

 All materials are welcome for bereavement blankets.
 Flannel, cotton, quilted, crocheted, knitted, knits.
 Whatever your skills and resources are, blankets bless families!
 We recommend against fleece for the tiniest blankets, as the fuzz gets stuck on their usually damp skin.
-And if you use cotton, please use flannel on one side that is the soft side against their extra fragile angel baby skin.
+And if you use cotton, you must use flannel on one side that is the soft side against their extra fragile angel baby skin.

-Find a tutorial by clicking here!
+Find a sewn blanket tutorial by clicking here!